craft095/tlamodel/README.md

 ## How to use

 The idea is to collect all TLC-related settings in one file with CFG-like syntax and generate all needed artifacts from this file.
+I tried to keep syntax as close as possible to those in CFG and in Toolbox GUI.
+However, to avoid true TLA expression parsing I had to introduce delimiter between statements (semicolon).

 Configuration is specified in <filename>.tpl file: